Growth of Sobolev norms in quasi integrable quantum systems: Applications

-and for some $c, R >0$ (see for instance the argument in \cite{strichartz}, in particular equation (4) and Lemma 1 therein).\\} {We are now going study different specific manifolds $M$, for which we will construct the quantum actions $A_1, \dots, A_d$ and verify the remaining assumptions.
+Then Assumption \ref{assumption.I} holds. {In particular, the commutator between two pseudodifferential operators gains $\rho$ with respect to their product.} {Furthermore, Assumption \ref{assumption.A}.iv} with $\rho(\varsigma) = 2 \varsigma - 1$ follows from functional calculus. {We are now going to study some specific manifolds $M$.
 The applications are dealt with in different subsections, since the construction is different in each specific case.} {The result will always be that the solution of the Schr\"odinger equation

 with $V(.)\in C^{\infty}_b(\R;\cA_1^\tb) $, $\tb<2$, fulfills the estimate \eqref{growth.eq}.}